JetBrains/youtrack-mobile/README.md

 F2 open debug menu for android emulator

 Debug on real device.
 Install `android-tools` (aka adb) then setup device for development http://developer.android.com/intl/ru/tools/device.html#setting-up

+### Release

+#### Android [To be automated]

+1. Go to teamcity and get latest APK file.
+2. Go to play developer console https://play.google.com/apps/ and upload new apk
+3. Publish

+#### iOS [To be automated]
+Working on developer machine only for a while.

+1. Run assembling IPA file:
+`BUILD_NUMBER=4 npm run ios-build-release`
+Where BUILD_NUMBER is mantained manually for a while
+2. Use "Application Loader" utility to upload ios/build/YouTrackMobile.ipa to AppStore.